Tethik/php-deployer/README.md

 # php-deployer
 Takes arbitary php git repo and attempts to build it as a docker image.

+**This was a code test I did as part of an interview.
+Maybe someone else can find it useful.**

-**For demo purposes I have put a fresh ssh deploy key with access to the healthcheck repo inside the `credentials` folder.
-Typically I would not do this for obvious security reasons.**
+~**For demo purposes I have put a fresh ssh deploy key with access to the healthcheck repo inside the `credentials` folder.
+Typically I would not do this for obvious security reasons.**~

 # Usage
 1. Clone the directory.